nfsi-canada/OBSW2025/TUTORIAL2/demo.md

 #### Automated processing

 We wish to use the entire deployment time of station FN07A to calculate the station orientation using teleseismic P-wave data.
 Since the file FN07A.pkl contains only one station, it is not necessary to specify a key.
 This option would be useful if the database contained several stations and we were only interested in downloading data for LOBS3.
 In this case, we would specify `--keys=FN07A` or `--keys=7D.FN07A`.
-We could use all the default paramaters to do automated processing for regional events.
+We could use all the default parameters to do automated processing for regional events.
 However, since we wish to analyze teleseismic data, we will edit a few of them to include more waveform data around the predicted P-wave arrival time.
 We also consider all earthquakes between 30 and 175 degrees, as the program will automatically use either the P or PP waves to extract the waveforms.

 The parameters to edit in this case are: `--times=-5.,15.` to extract data from -5 to 15 seconds following P-wave arrival; `--window=60.` to include 60 seconds of data; `--minmax=6.` to limit the number of events to consider; `--mindist=30.` for the minimum epicentral distance for teleseismic P; and `--bp=0.04,0.1` to focus on the long-period P waves: